w3c/trace-context/CORRELATION_CONTEXT_HTTP_HEADER_FORMAT_RATIONALE.md

 - Should be human readable.
 Cryptic header will hide the fact of potential information disclosure.
 - Should be appende-able (comma-separated) https://tools.ietf.org/html/rfc7230#page-24 so nodes can add context properties without parsing an existing headers.
-- Some systems specify type of value.
-Most commonly the same set as JSON allows - boolean and numeric.
-Should allow to express this.
 - It is expected that the typical name will be a single word in latin and the value will be a short string in latin or a derivative of an url.

 ## Trimming of spaces